stgeorgeshurstville/bulletin/index.md

 ---

 ### Sermon Series:
-## Know Your Bible - Rest
+## Following Jesus - First passion prediction
 ---
-#### We have thought on your steadfast love, O Lord, in the midst of your temple.
-As your name, O God, so your praise reaches to the ends of the earth.
+#### O come, let us worship and bow down, let us kneel before the Lord, our Maker.
+For he is our God, and we are the peopel of his pasture, and the sheep of his hand.
-##### Psalm 48.9-10
+##### Psalm 95.6-7
 ---
 We are gathering in person!
 For people who can’t gather in person, we have these 3 options: